mdaum/TS_Starter/README.md

 ## Setup
 ### Install Node.js ###
-The Realtime Service requires Node.js to run locally and has been tested with Node 12
+This requires Node.js to run locally and has been tested with Node 12

 See http://nodejs.org/.
 Alternatively, use Node Version Manager [(NVM)](https://github.com/creationix/nvm)